 The Issue of Solar vs. Trees

-If you live in a town where this issue is pressing, you may want to urge your town to pass a temporary moratorium on permitting large scale solar arrays until they can better research and pass stronger local regulation.
-Model language from the town of Leicester can be found here.
+If you live in a town where this issue is pressing, you may want to urge your town to pass a temporary moratorium on permitting large scale solar arrays on land that you need to cut down trees for it until they can better research and pass stronger local regulation.
+The town of Leicester has model language available.

 Please download and read the transcript of a video Professor Bill Moomaw made that touches on the issue of trees and solar panels.